 It’s so important that we learn the correct technique first, before we add any weight or rush straight into lifting heavy weights.
 Strengthening our bodies is all about improving gradually over time, and this means that it doesn’t matter how strong we are when we start!
 You will set yourself up for success by starting slowly and learning how to perform the exercises properly.
 This will reduce your chances of injury, and help you get the best results possible.
 Remember babes, we want quality, not quantity!
 Check out our insta IGTV @basebodybabes or our previous blog posts here to see us demonstrate and simply explain how to perform some of our favourite exercises.

-It might seem weird to think about strengthening our upper bodies, but we get the best results from weight training when we take a symmetrical approach and strengthen our entire body, instead of putting all of our focus on one area.
-A lot of women love lower body training because we are naturally good at it and it burns a lot of calories (which makes it a great choice for bootcamps or circuit training), but we encourage all of our babes to train their upper bodies too because it is great for our posture, overall body strength, and makes our joints strong and healthy.
-Remember babes, always keep it balanced!
+We get the best results from weight training when we take a symmetrical approach and strengthen our entire body, instead of putting all of our focus on one area.
+A lot of women love lower body training because… booty gains… and it burns a lot of calories, but we encourage our babes to train their upper bodies too because it is great for our posture, overall body strength, and makes our joints strong and healthy.

 We recommend keeping a note of everything you do in each session, including tracking the amount of weight being lifted, as well as the amount of repetitions and sets being performed.
 This will give you more direction for your next session so you know exactly what you need to do next, plus it’s a great way to see how much you improve over time!